in ,

 Share

-Jay Z and Busta Rhymes both attended 's George Westinghouse Career and Technical Education High School and they've battled each other in the cafeteria. and Notorious B.I.G are also famous alumni and they all attended school around the same time, and were born a day apart and was two and half years older.
+Jay Z and Busta Rhymes both attended Brooklyn’s George Westinghouse Career and Technical Education High School and they’ve battled each other in the cafeteria.
+DMX and Notorious B.I.G are also famous alumni and they all attended school around the same time, Busta Rhymes and Biggie were born a day apart and Jay Z was two and half years older.

 Busta Rhymes has actually spoken on this a few years back on MTV, and gave a more in-depth recap than Jay of how it happened.